leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ### Tournaments search results ###

 So we are off on the right foot.
+To move on this is our next page with useful information.

 <p align="center">
     <img src="../assets/scrape_the_web/page1.png" />